Helping India with its steel industry growth challenge

 There are challenges.
-We’ll touch on those in a moment, meanwhile, the below article from Hellenic Shipping News takes a look at what this growth in India’s steel sector means for the dry bulk shipping market.
+We'll touch on those in a moment.
+Meanwhile, the below article from ARI Shipping News takes a look at what this growth in India's steel sector means for the dry bulk shipping market.

 Naturally, iron ore and coking coal volumes and movements are of most interest, with coking coal imports seen as a significant driver of future seaborne freight due to India's virtually non-existent domestic coking coal supplies:

 India’s coking coal demand is almost entirely met by imports, with quality and cost issues preventing domestic coking coal from being more widely used.
 Indian seaborne coking coal imports have grown by a CAGR of 7% since 2010 to reach 50mt in 2017

 Iron ore is accurately described as an important but 'mixed bag':

 India’s iron ore reserves are the 5th largest in the world after Australia, Brazil, Russia and China.

 Readily available domestic iron ore is likely to prevent India’s imports from growing as firmly as those of China over the last decade, but iron ore imports are expected to continue to be a part of the picture, given that the country’s newest steel mills require high grade imported ore to maximise output.

 Having built a relationship with India's leading iron ore miner, NLDC Limited, we've gained an appreciation for the underlying dynamics of India's iron ore and steel markets and of the policy planning at the political level.

 The article is absolutely correct in highlighting the coking coal requirement to fulfil India's steel ambition.
 But what the article doesn't factor in is technology and innovation as potential disruptors of the coking coal equation.